mstocco/mariostoc.co/content/traininglog/20210418-ironman2021-19weeksout.md

 The goal this week is to simply duplicate the productivity of [last week](ironman2021-20weeksout).

 ## SUMMARY
-I feel I like was **ON THE EDGE** but not exclusive to training stress.
+I feel I like was **ON THE EDGE** but not entirely due to training stress.

 The +14 hours of training [last week](ironman2021-20weeksout) plus what life gave me this week gave me a reason to pause.
 I replaced the scheduled run on [Tuesday](javascript:flick('tue');) with a walk.

+The run of 13 days of sunny weather ended this week too.

 ![Wednesday morning on the ride around Victoria's waterfront route](/assets/jpg/IMG_3205-977x550.jpeg McNeill Bay, Victoria, British Columbia)
 ## SUNDAY APR 18